g-montana-valverde/TrophicLevels_Pub/CharacterizationOfTrophicLevelsInAmyloidNegative/README.md

-# Trophic Levels + GEC Analysis Pipeline
+# Trophic Levels in Healthy Controls and its Relation with Graph Metrics Pipeline

 This repository contains a full processing pipeline for:
 - Loading trophic levels, and effective connectivity matrices (GECs)